 Canine Transmissible Venereal Tumor

-Symptoms of TVT
+Symptoms of TVT in Dogs

 • Deformation of external genitalia due to the growth of solid, cauliflower-like structures ranging from 5 mm to 10 cm wide.